100-m/nx.digital/doc/project_life_cycle.md

 * ***Definition of Done (DoD)***: What is expected during this phase

-A new phase can start if, and only if all Definition of Ready are Verified.
+A new phase can start if, and only if all Definition of Ready are verified.

 Two dedicated moments will be allowed for feedbacks:
 * ***ROUND1***: End of phase 2 (Complementary data)